Lymantria dispar: Biological pest control measures

 Lymantria dispar was introduced into North America by artist and astronomer Étienne Léopold Trouvelot in 1869, who imported it from Europe while looking for a source of silk to replace the shortage of cotton caused by the American Civil War.
 Since then, several species of parasitoids and predators have been introduced as biological control agents in attempts to help control this moth.
 Beginning in the late 1800s, at least ten species were established this way, but for nearly a century, there was little regulation or research on the effectiveness or non-target effects of these introduced natural enemies.
 Several were generalists that offered little control of L. dispar and attacked other native insects.

 One such species is the tachinid fly Compsilura concinnata, which attacked many other host species (over 180 known hosts documented), laying waste many of the large moth species previously abundant in the Northeast.
 Another is the encyrtid wasp Ooencyrtus kuvanae which attacks L. dispar eggs but also parasitizes the eggs of other Lepidoptera species.
-The most effective control agents are microbial pathogens: a virus (LdmNPV), and a fungus (Entomophaga maimaiga).
+The most effective control agents are microbial pathogens: the Lymantria dispar multicapsid nuclear polyhedrosis virus (LdmNPV) and the fungus Entomophaga maimaiga.

 Status in the United States

-In June 2024, the severity of the outbreak in the Northeast and Midwest of the United States was reported in Scientific American.
-Some places in these regions were experiencing one of the most severe outbreaks ever recorded, with some areas reporting densities exceeding 2,500,000 caterpillars per hectare (1,000,000 per acre), and certain regions have been grappling with this issue for five consecutive years.
+In June 2024, Scientific American reported the severity of the outbreak in the northeastern and midwestern regions of the United States.
+Some places in these regions were experiencing one of the most severe outbreaks ever recorded.
+Some areas reported densities exceeding 2,500,000 caterpillars per hectare (1,000,000 per acre).
+Some regions have grappled with this issue for five consecutive years.